microsoft/ignite-learning-paths-training-apps/apps10/deployment/readme.md

 - Re-open the App Service, and re-open the **SqlConnectionString** in the setting
 - Replace the current value by: `@Microsoft.KeyVault(SecretUri=URL_FROM_KEYVAULT)`, where *URL_FROM_KEYVAULT* is replaced by the url you got from the key vault.
 - Restart the App Service, and test if it's working.
 It should.

+## Mobile App

+> The mobile app currently is only available for phones.
+Devices such as Tablets (iPad) will not work

+- Locate and install the Tailwind Traders app on your device's app store.
+    - On the mobile device navigate to the URL: aka.ms/tailwind-droid (for Android)
+- Login to app with fake email and password.
+- After logging in, go to Menu > Settings ![settings][settings]
+- Update Product Service API URL with url of deployed Tailwind Traders website as done in [1 - The Tailwind Traders solution full PaaS](#1---the-tailwind-traders-solution-full-paas).
+- Save your changes with the "Save" button at the bottom.
+- Can't access the app after troubleshooting?
+Contact Matt Soucoup for assistance

+[standalone]: ../assets/standalone.png
+[settings]: ../assets/settings.jpg